-The Local Authority has a strict duty to ensure that suitable travel arrangements are made to facilitate a child's attendance at school, where it is deemed absolutely necessary.
+The Local Authority has a duty to ensure that suitable travel arrangements are made to facilitate a child's attendance at school, where it is deemed necessary.
 The four categories of eligibility are outlined below and can be found in Home to school travel and transport guidance January 2024.

-Statutory walking distance eligibility
+Statutory walking distance eligibility (mainstream criteria):

-Provide transport for those children who live more than the statutory walking distance from their home address to the nearest suitable school, as calculated by the Council;
+Provide transport for those children who live more than the statutory walking distance from their home address to the nearest suitable school1, as calculated using an online 'Walking Routes' system;